cabforum/code-signing/docs/CSBR.md

 cc: [Send copy to Client_]_

 [^1]: This must be the Client's exact corporate name, as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation.
-This is the name that will be included in the EV Certificate.
+This is the name that will be included in the EV Code Signing Certificate.

 [^2]: If necessary to establish the Client Representative's actual authority, you may rely on a Power of Attorney from an officer of Client who has authority to delegate the authority to the Client Representative.